UNO-Babb/Lab10/README.md

 ```
 imgplot = plt.imshow(img, extent=[-190, -30, 14, 85])
 ```
+Again, you may need to adjust the values to best fit your data on top of the map.

 ## Further Exploration
 There are many other tools to plot information on a map.
 Here are some more resources to explore.